cloudera/hue/docs/user-guide/user-guide.md

 <a id="advancedQuerySettings"></a>
 ### Advanced Query Settings

-The pane to the left of the Query Editor lets you specify the following
+The pane to the top of the Editor lets you specify the following
 options: